jiinjeong/CSVolunteer/README.md

      <h3>Sub<br>heading</h3>
      <p>In my code, I put a break right here<br>so that the paragraph continues on a new line.</p>
      ```
-    * To see the difference more clearly, please see [Lesson 3](./HTMLCSS/Lessons/HTML_3_Breaks.html).
+    * To see the difference more clearly, please see [Lesson 3](./HTMLCSS/Lessons/003_Breaks.html).

 * **Horizontal Rules**
   * Breaks are a useful tool for separating sections of a webpage.
 But are there any other ways to do so?
-Yes, with a tag called a "horizontal rule"!
+Yes, with a tag called a horizontal rule!
     * By default, a horizontal rule is simply a horizontal line.
       * It creates a visual division on our webpage.
     * The horizontal rule tag is self-contained, as such: `<hr>`.